clandrew/lotrpwcheck/README.md

 * If you enter an only-partially-valid password that includes some configuration for a character (e.g., the string is not all '.'), it permanently adds the character to your party until SNES reset.
 Even if the password is rejected.
 This leads to a well-known cheesy trick where you <details> <summary>Glitch spoiler</summary>
 can [enter a bad password](https://www.gamespot.com/j-r-r-tolkiens-the-lord-of-the-rings-volume-1/cheats/), press start and hear the "invalid password" noise, then delete it and start the game with all the Fellowship unlocked.
 </details>

+## Glitched Passwords

-* The last two location codes, 'Moria 1 (code M)' and 'Moria 2 (code N)' are glitched in that the game provides them to you but won't ever accept them.
+The last two location codes, 'Moria 1 (code M)' and 'Moria 2 (code N)' are glitched in that the game provides them to you but won't ever accept them.

 There are at least a couple layers of rejcting these codes.

 The first is here

 <details>
 <summary>Code snippet</summary>